ppy/osu-wiki/news/2023/2023-09-18-the-hunt-for-internment.md

 ![](/wiki/shared/news/2023-09-18-the-hunt-for-internment/pacman_theory.jpg)

 But, despite all the challenges, the community was still determined to find the solution.
-One such participant, a fellow by the name of [UberFazz](https://osu.ppy.sh/users/8646059) had donned his fattest thinking cap, suggesting one theory of achieving 16,777,216 score, because that's how many possible colours there are with RGB values (256³).
+One such participant, a fellow by the name of ::UberFazz::{ user-id=8646059 } had donned his fattest thinking cap, suggesting one theory of achieving 16,777,216 score, because that's how many possible colours there are with RGB values (256³).
 Another guess of theirs was to interact with the osu! website to find a hidden message somewhere on it, which would then lead to a solution.
 They were also informed by one of the developers that they had insanely close guesses multiple times, but it was all just not enough...

 Efforts progressed, and hope began to wane.
 It looked as if that the colours were winning, for while the theories were many, the solution was yet to be found.
 Hunters soon found themselves in a four-walled jail of their own creation, mired by increasingly bewildering theories.
 Perhaps *Internment* would never be found...